Most approaches in Whole Person Learning do not take full account of the emotional, physical or spiritual dimensions of the person.

 Whole Person Learning means what it says – we work with the whole person – even the difficult bits.

 The human potential movement and humanistic psychology provide the basis for an experiential approach to learning that puts participants and their own process central to the learning they achieve.

 The approach sees the mind/body split as largely artificial and is interested in enhancing the individual’s ability to take increasing personal responsibility for their own wellbeing.

-Core is the ability of the person to learn to know themself.
+The core is the ability of the person to learn to know themself.